Book of Leinster: History

 Nothing certain is known of the manuscript's whereabouts in the next century or so after its completion, but in the 14th century, it came to light at Oughaval.
 It may have been kept in the vicarage in the intervening years.

 The Book of Leinster owes its present name to John O'Donovan (d.
 1861), who coined it on account of the strong associations of its textual contents with the province of Leinster, and to Robert Atkinson, who adopted it when he published the lithographic facsimile edition.

 However, it is now commonly accepted that the manuscript was originally known as the Lebor na Nuachongbála, which is the "Book of Noghoval", now Oughaval (County Laois), near Stradbally.
 This was established by R.I.
 Best, who observed that several short passages from the Book of Leinster are cited in an early 17th-century manuscript written by Sir James Ware (d.
 1666), found today under the shelfmark London, British Library, Add.
 MS 4821.
 These extracts are attributed to the "Book of Noghoval" and were written at a time when Ware stayed at Ballina (Ballyna, County Kildare), enjoying the hospitality of Rory O'Moore.
 His family, the O'Moores (Ó Mhorda), had been lords of Noghoval since the early 15th century if not earlier, and it was probably with their help that he obtained access to the manuscript.
 The case for identification with the manuscript now known as the Book of Leinster is suggested by the connection of Rory's family to the Uí Chrimthainn, coarbs of Terryglass: his grandfather had a mortgage on Clonenagh, the home of Uí Chrimthainn.

 Best's suggestion is corroborated by evidence from Dublin, Royal Irish Academy MS B. iv.
 2, also of the early 17th century.
 As Rudolf Thurneysen noted, the scribe copied several texts from the Book of Leinster, identifying his source as the "Leabhar na h-Uachongbála", presumably for Leabhar na Nuachongbála ("Book of Noughaval").
 Third, in the 14th century, the Book of Leinster was located at Stradbally (County Laois), the place of a monastery known originally as Nuachongbáil "of the new settlement" (Noughaval) and later as Oughaval.

 Contents

 The manuscript has 187 leaves, each approximately 13 by 9 in.
 A note in the manuscript suggests as many as 45 leaves have been lost.
 The book, a wide-ranging compilation, is one of the most important sources of medieval Irish literature, genealogy and mythology, containing, among many others, texts such as Lebor Gabála Érenn (the Book of Invasions), the most complete version of Táin Bó Cuailnge (the Cattle Raid of Cooley), the Metrical Dindshenchas and an Irish translation/adaptation of the De excidio Troiae Historia, and before its separation from the main volume, the Martyrology of Tallaght.

 A diplomatic edition was published by the Dublin Institute for Advanced Studies in six volumes over a period of 29 years.

 Conservation and display

-Following two years of extensive conservation, the Book of Leinster will be on display at Trinity College Dublin until August 2025.
+Following two years of extensive conservation, the Book of Leinster was on display at Trinity College Dublin from May 21st 2025 until August 12th 2025.